Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Proposed Approach

 where $\hat{o}_i$ is the predicted probability that the $i$-th event is matched with some ground truth event.

-By minimizing the overall loss $\mathcal{L}(y, \hat{y})$, DeTPP is trained to accurately predict the parameters of the ground truth sequence, adapting to sequences of varying lengths up to the maximum of $\mathrm{K}$ events.
+By minimizing $\mathcal{L}_{\mathrm{matching}}(y, \hat{y})$, we train the model to accurately predict the parameters of the ground truth sequence, adapting to sequences of varying lengths, up to a maximum of $\mathrm{K}$ events.
+Unlike object detection training objectives such as DeTR \cite{carion2020detr}, DEF employs the same loss function for both the matching process and model training.
+Specifically, it integrates the alignment loss $\mathcal{L}_\mathrm{BCE}$ into the matching cost.